uwi-mase-2014-ccd/component-farmers-intelligence-system-payment-services/README.md

 -	name: The name of the cardholder
 -	add1 : The first line of the cardholder's address
 -	add2: The second line of the cardholder's address
--	country: The country the card was registered??
+-	country: The country the card was registered
 -	email: The email address of the cardholder
 -	account: The account to which the money is being paid
 -	cardtype: The type of credit card e.g. Visa, Discover